YannickSchini/cuisine/README.md

 # cuisine

-Using Git/GitHub to store a few recipes
+Using Git/GitHub to store a few recipes.